JocaPC/Belgrade-SqlClient/docs/aspnet.md

 # Belgrade SqlClient in ASP.NET applications

-**Belgrade Sql Client** can be used as a data-access framework in ASP.NET, including ASP.NET Core.
+**Belgrade SqlClient** can be used as a data-access framework in ASP.NET, including ASP.NET Core.

 ## Contents